jusdeliens/ovahub/README.md

 👉 http://play.jusdeliens.com/login/?viewer=tactx&url=192.168.x.x&port=8080&usr=admin&pwd=&pseudo=admin&show=address_port_username_password_viewer
 ```

+> [!NOTE]
+> `x.x.x.x` shall be replaced by (one of) your local ip address.
+> If you have other network interfaces, feel free to use another one
+> using `ipconfig` or `ifconfig` command in your shell.

-then, this kind of successfull logs
+Then, this kind of successfull logs

 ```
 1718315757: mosquitto version 2.0.18 starting